Since dogs are always running and walking bare-foot, it is extremely easy for them to sustain paw injuries.

 Specific symptoms depend on the cause of the dog paw injury.
 But a dog with a hurting paw usually will show the general symptoms of:

 - Showing signs of pain, such as whining and behavioral change

-If the dog paw injury is caused by a cut on the footpad, there will be bleeding, sometimes profuse.
+If the dog paw injury is the result of a cut on the footpad, there will be bleeding, sometimes profuse.